aniketkumar7/Travel-Website/README.md

 # Travel Website using HTML AND CSS.
-This contains the source code of how to bulid travel website using HTML and CSS.
+This repository contains the source code of making Travel Website using HTML and CSS.